TaskForceDingo/Mission-Framework/README.md

 ![generate orbat](!DELETE_ME/images/generate_orbat_prompt.jpg)

 If you do not receive a prompt to generate it, you may already have a different TFD ORBAT variable set.
-If so you can generate an updated one by opening the debug console and executing `call TFD_fnc_generateORBAT`.
+If so, you can generate an updated one by opening the debug console and executing `call TFD_fnc_generateORBAT`.
 This will automatically copy the new ORBAT to your clipboard.

 Open your `init.sqf` file and find the line:
 ```sqf